 The first issue of Rock Scene came out in March, 1973.
-To celebrate the legendary magazine, I will post complete issues on the anniversary month of their original publication dates.
+To celebrate the legendary magazine, I will post complete issues in the coming months.
 There will be vintage video clips as well as new interviews with the artists discussing their humble beginnings and their own personal rock scenes.
 You can also go to Rock Scene Auctions to buy and/or bid on classic photos that captured the early days of rock.

 I had just entered my teens when the first issue of Rock Scene came out.
 My older brother was in a cover band and would always have albums and magazines lying around the house.
 One day I saw a new mag scattered amongst them.
 On the cover was a big photo of David Bowie from his Ziggy Stardust era.
 Above his head was the bold, now iconic Rock Scene logo.
 I opened the magazine and started digging in, reading about the bands and being mesmerized by the photographs.
 It was the beginning of rock ‘n’ roll for me.
 I wasn’t much of a reader, but I was drawn to this newfound culture I knew nothing about.